borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 problem: the `extract` action figures out which repository to use.

-But if you have multiple repositories configured, then you'll need to specify the repository path containing the archive to extract.
-Here's an example:
+But if you have multiple repositories configured, then you'll need to specify the repository to use via the `--repository` flag.
+This can be done either with the repository's path or its label as configured in your borgmatic configuration file.

 ```bash
 borgmatic extract --repository repo.borg --archive host-2023-...